Paul Tweed: Notable cases

 One of Tweed's earliest libel actions of note was against the Sunday World over the reporting of two local senior barristers fighting over a chocolate eclair in a Holywood cake shop.
 The case was contested in front of a Belfast jury who awarded both men £50,000 each.

 Tweed represented Barney Eastwood against the World Boxing Association in 1992.
 He also represented him in libel cases against Arena magazine, BBC, and Sunday World.
 Eastwood was awarded undisclosed, but reportedly substantial, damages in all three cases.

-Paul Tweed has represented several high-profile political figures, including two former Taoisigh of Ireland.

 He acted on behalf of former First Minister of Northern Ireland, Arlene Foster, in a defamation case against television personality Christian Jessen.
 Foster was awarded £125,000 in damages in relation to a defamatory tweet.

 In May 2025, Tweed represented Gerry Adams in a successful defamation action against the BBC.
 The former Sinn Féin president was awarded €100,000 in damages after alleging that he was defamed by a 2016 BBC Spotlight programme and accompanying online article, which accused him of authorising the murder of British informant Denis Donaldson.

-Tweed has represented Liam Neeson, Britney Spears, Jennifer Lopez, Justin Timberlake, Kelsey Grammer, Nicolas Cage, Harrison Ford, Chris de Burgh, Neil Jordan, Uri Geller, Patrick Kielty, Colin Farrell, Keith Duffy, The Corrs, Ashton Kutcher, Johnny Depp and Sylvester Stallone.
+Tweed has represented Liam Neeson, Britney Spears, Jennifer Lopez, Justin Timberlake, Kelsey Grammer, Nicolas Cage, Harrison Ford, Chris de Burgh, Neil Jordan, Uri Geller, Patrick Kielty, Colin Farrell, Keith Duffy, The Corrs, Ashton Kutcher, Johnny Depp, Jeffrey Epstein and Sylvester Stallone.

 In 2014 he represented X Factor judge and band manager Louis Walsh in which Walsh was awarded €500,000 in damages from The Sun for a libellous headline.

-He has also represented newspapers including The Sunday Times, The Irish News and Penguin.

 Tweed has also acted for journalists including litigation for Stephen Nolan and Miriam O'Callaghan with other reported cases including Liam Clarke and Susanne Breen.

 He has also been involved in multiple defamation actions against UK and US-based internet book distributors, requiring the issue of the largest number of Writs in respect of the publication of one book.

 Tweed also represented Dr. Jorge Segovia, a Spanish businessman and former President of the Asociación Nacional de Fútbol Profesional (ANFP), in an action against Amazon.
 It was alleged that he was defamed in relation to the series El Presidente, which was released exclusively on Amazon Prime in 2020.
 This case concluded via settlement in 2024.